 Custody cases in Washington are quite unique from other places in the country.
 Terms such as "joint custody" and "sole custody" are not used to address the custodial situation of a minor child.
 At O'Brian & Associates, our lawyers can help you understand the legal jargon and the process that is used in parenting cases across the state.

-We invite you to give us a call today to arrange a consultation with an experienced lawyer about your specific situation.
-We serve clients on the Eastside and throughout the Seattle area.
+We invite you to give us a call today to arrange a consultation with an experienced child custody lawyer about your specific situation.
+We serve clients on the Eastside and throughout the Seattle area from our office in Redmond, Washington.
+Call 425-296-2778.

 What Goes Into A Parenting Plan?